 If you suspect that you’re suffering from bipolar disorder, it’s important to seek help right away.
 Bipolar disorder is a lifelong condition that runs an unpredictable course of ups and downs.
 When left untreated, these ups and downs can be devastating.
 The recurring manic and depressive episodes that characterize the disease make it difficult to lead a stable, productive life.
 In the manic phase, you may be hyperactive and irresponsible.
 In the depressive phase, it may be difficult to do anything at all.
 Early diagnosis and treatment can help you avoid these problems.
 An experienced mental health professional can make an accurate diagnosis and start you on the path to recovery.

 Successful treatment of bipolar disorder depends on a combination of factors.
 Medication alone is not enough.
-In order to get the most out of treatment, it's important to educate yourself about the illness, communicate with your doctors and therapists, have a strong support system, make healthy lifestyle choices that may reduce your need for medication.
+In order to get the most out of treatment, it's important to educate yourself about the illness, communicate with your doctors and therapists, have a strong support system, help yourself by making healthy lifestyle choices that may reduce your need for medication.
 Stick to your treatment plan reassessing with your doctor as changes in your life occur.

 Recovering from bipolar disorder doesn’t happen overnight.
 As with the mood swings of bipolar disorder, treatment has its own ups and downs.
 Finding the right treatments takes time and setbacks happen.
 But with careful management and a commitment to getting better, you can get your symptoms under control and live fully.

 What can I do to help me feel better?

-- Work on healthy lifestyle choices.
+Work on healthy lifestyle choices.
 Recovery is also about a healthy lifestyle, which includes staying physically active, regular sleep, eating to promote brain health, and the avoidance of alcohol, drugs, and risky behavior.

 Find the treatment that works for you.
 Talk to your health care provider about your medications' effects on you, especially the side effects that bother you.
 There are many options for you to try.
 It is very important to talk to your health care provider first before you make any changes to your medication or schedule.